 Introducing our scent experiment

 ReminiScent is our scent-based experiment.
 We’re going to evoke, record and retell the scent stories of the people of Bristol.
-Why?
+Why, you might ask, would a medical communications agency such as us be so keen?

 Scent is our oldest sense – the one that developed through evolution before sight, hearing, touch.
 That suggests it was vital for our existence and goes some way to explaining why humans can identify over 1 trillion scents.